bartlomiej-chybowski/bartlomiej-chybowski.github.io/_pages/cv.md

 Education
 ======
+* PhD in Biomedical Signal Processing, University of Edinburgh, 2022 - 2025 (expected)
+* MSc in Computer Science, Robert Gordon University, 2017 - 2019
 * BEng in Computer Science, Silesian University of Technology, 2011 - 2015
-* MSc in Computer Science, Robert Gordon University, 2017 - 2019
-* PhD in Biomedical Signal Processing, University of Edinburgh, 2022 - 2025 (expected)

 Work experience
 ======
+* 2023 - 2023: Research Assistant, University of Edinburgh
+  * My main task was to prepare a processing pipeline to extract fundamental features from the anonymised EEG recordings within a pilot project titled: “Exploiting routinely collected brain activity to develop a solution for the remote detection of infantile spasms in babies” funded by a research seed call from the Bayes Centre.

 * 2021 - 2022: Computational Neuroscience Intern, Institute of Scientific Instruments of the Czech Academy of Sciences
   * During my internship, I was working on the improvement of a multi-feature SVM model for epileptic foci localisation.